Azylem/PublicElements/AzyGuides/BuildALinuxMintNode/CreateALinuxMintNodeConfig.md

 3. `cd Netrunner`
 4. `go mod tidy`
 5. `go build .`
-6. `./netrunner` to launch Netrunner!
+6. `./netrunner` to launch Netrunner
-7. Use "fast" mode for low data use and fast bootstrap (~1 hour sync time).
-OR, use "full" mode for full node (multiple days sync time)
+7. In CFG menu, select "fast" mode for low data use and fast bootstrap (~1 hour sync time).
+OR, use "full" mode for full node (multiple days sync time) then click RTN
+8. Click RUN to start syncing!
-8. After Netrunner finishes syncing, you can point any wallet or dApp at  your node, over LAN by using the "Endpoint" IP:PORT
+9. After Netrunner finishes syncing, you can point any wallet or dApp at  your node, over LAN by using the "Endpoint" IP:PORT

 ![screenshot](NetrunnerScreenshot.png)